I think you will agree, building a winning stock trading system is not easy.

 The eureka moment came to me when I applied one of my simple price-based systems to the market indices and realized that if I utilize it here, I would have a lot fewer trades and better long-term growth.

 My thoughts are essentially this.
-The overall market direction is easier to interpret because the indices move slower, and they aggregate the overall market consensus and not just the emotions of investors in a particular stock.
+The overall market direction is easier to interpret because the indices move slower.
+They aggregate the overall market consensus and not just the emotions of investors in a particular stock.
 My system has been consistent enough over the past 25 years for me to trade it live.

 I will not share the yearly percentage return of such a system; suffice to say it beats the market; at the end of the day, that is what we all want, especially as 90% of fund managers fail to do so.

 I will lay out my arguments for why trading global indices vs. buying individual stocks is something you should consider.

 2. Company Information Overload vs. Manageable Economic Data

-With thousands of individual stocks trading on most stock exchanges, keeping up with the news flow can be a challenge.
+With thousands of individual stocks trading on most stock exchanges, keeping up with the news flow can be challenging.
 Even if you have honed your watch list down to a handful of 20 or so stocks of interest, maintaining a good grip of the fundamentals, market climate, and industry developments can be a full-time job.

 If you fail to spot something important, you could miss a significant trend-changing development.

-Conversely, stock market fundamentals such and interest rates, retail sales, fiscal policy, monetary policy, and inflation are all managed and are relatively slow to change.
+Conversely, stock market fundamentals such as interest rates, retail sales, fiscal policy, monetary policy, and inflation are all managed relatively slow to change.
 This gives you time to evaluate the impact and the market sentiment as a whole.

 3. Stock Volatility vs. ETF Stability